To Remove VueScan, use the “Help | Remove VueScan” command.

 This removes the vuescan.ini and vuescan.log files, and deletes the folder they’re in (if empty).
 This doesn’t delete any .ini files you’ve created.

-If an administrator account is used to remove VueScan, the global registration info will be removed, otherwise the registration info for the user removing VueScan will be removed.
+If an administrator account is used to remove VueScan, the global registration information will be removed, otherwise the registration information for the user removing VueScan will be removed.

 On Windows and Mac OS X, the VueScan Photoshop plugin will be removed, the TWAIN data source will be removed and the registry will be cleaned up.

 On Windows, any device drivers that VueScan installed will be removed.